UBC-STAT/stat-406/syllabus.md

 Assignments are typically lightly marked.
 The median last year was 8/10.
 But they are not easy.
 Nor are they short.
 They often involve a combination of coding, writing, description, and production of graphs.

-After receiving a mark and feedback, if you score less than 10, you may make corrections for up to 50% of lost marks.
+After receiving a mark and feedback, if you score less than 8, you may make corrections to bring your total to 8.
 The revision must be submitted within 1 week of getting your mark.
 Only 1 revision per assignment.
 The TA decision is final.
 Note that the TAs will only regrade parts you missed, but if you somehow make it worse, they can deduct more points.
+The revision allowance applies only to 4 or more points of "content" deductions not "penalties" for insufficient commits, code that runs of the side of the page, etc.

 **Policy on collaboration on assignments**